WG 6: Power Transmission and Distribution Systems

 Overview

-The main objective of Working Group 6 is to establish long-term visions for the development of the future sustainable power systems.
-To create and project such visions, WG6 clarifies system-related challenges, with emphasis on the technologies, market solutions, and policies which contribute to the development of system solutions.
+The main objective of Working Group (WG) 6 is to establish long-term visions for the development of sustainable power systems in the future.
+To achieve this, WG 6 identifies and addresses system-related challenges, focusing on the technologies, market solutions, and policies that contribute to developing system solutions.

-WG 6 takes a critical view of the evolution of smarter and cleaner power transmission and distribution systems based on four Focus Areas: Expansion Planning and Market Analysis; Technology Trends and Deployment; System Operation and Security; Transmission and Distribution System Interaction.
-The Focus Areas support the continuity and long-term plans of the Working Group, which are carried out through well-defined activities and tasks included in WG 6’s annual Program of Work.
+WG 6 critically reviews the evolution of smarter and cleaner power transmission and distribution systems, focusing on four areas: expansion planning and market analysis, technology trends and deployment, system operation and security, and transmission and distribution system interaction.
+These focus areas support the continuity and long-term plans of the Working Group, which are carried out through well-defined activities and tasks included in the annual Programme of Work.

 Activities